datacommonsorg/website/docs/developer_guide.md

 NL models are large and take time to load.
 They are intialized once in production but would reload in local environment every time the code changes.
-We cache the model object in a disk cache for N(hour) to make things faster.
+We cache the model object in a disk cache for 1 day to make things faster.

 If you need to reload new embeddings, can manually remove the cache by